Frog Cake with Whipped Cream Frosting

 Step 3: In a separate bowl, whip egg whites until you get fluffy, thick stiff peaks.
 Gently fold this into your cake mixture.

-Step 4: Spread cake batter evenly into two greased and lined 6-inch springform pans.
+Step 4: Spread cake batter evenly into two greased and lined 6-inch springform pans (about 3-inches tall).
 Bake at 325°F/162°C for 35-45 minutes, or until toothpick inserted in the center comes out clean.
 Let cake layers cool in pan for about 15 minutes.
 Remove cakes from pans to fully cool on wire racks before leveling and decorating.

 Make the whipped cream frosting: